Japanese Chin Grooming Guide: Coat Care, Shedding, Bathing & Daily Routine

 Grooming tools you actually need

-You do not need expensive or heavy tools.
-Using the right basic tools makes grooming easier and safer.
+You only need a few basic tools.
+The right tools make grooming easier and safer.

 ToolWhat It Is Used ForNotes for Japanese Chin